Rising temperatures got you into a sweat? We explore four cool-down options for effectiveness and cost-efficiency.

 We’d consider these a last resort.
 They aren’t as portable as the name suggests, since they require ducting to an outside window, and are nowhere near as efficient as heat pumps.
 They’re generally much louder, as the compressor is in the room with you (a heat pump compressor is fixed to a wall outside).
 That makes sleeping next to one a bit of a challenge.

-They’re cheaper to buy than a heat pump (you can get one for as little as $400), so they might be an option for renters looking for a bit of relief from the heat and finding a fan just isn’t doing the job.
-If you do go for a portable air conditioner, look for a model with wheels as the units can be difficult to heft around the room.
+They’re cheaper to buy than a heat pump (you can get one for as little as $400) and don’t need installation, so they might be an option for renters looking for a bit of relief from the heat and finding a fan just isn’t doing the job.
+If you do go for a portable air conditioner, look for a model with wheels, as the units can be difficult to heft around the room.